Limezest/k8s-realtime-monitoring/k8s/README.md

 ## Description:
 `base` folder contains templates for resources definition.
-They only define values that are common across all environment.
+They only define values that are common across all environments.

-Each `overlays` subfolder defines a environment where you can deploy the app.
+Each `overlays` subfolder defines an environment where you can deploy.
-Files under an environment contains `patches` to apply to the referenced template.
+Files under an environment contains `patches` with specific values to apply to the referenced template.

-`kustomization.yaml` files are used to reference `bases` with `patches`, as well as namespacing resources together and applying common labels and/or naming patterns.
+`kustomization.yaml` files are used to reference `bases` within `patches`, as well as namespacing resources together and applying common labels and/or naming patterns.

 ### Details